Muldec/stash-wiki/Pulsar-Theme.md

 your browser window, just like they already do on the Performer page

 Issues when editing a movie got fixed
-Folder color when doing selective scan				*/
+Folder color when doing selective scan
+Preview Videos were too small				*/